saurer19/Python-MovieTrailer-Website/README.md

 Download or clone this project

-Navigate to the project directoy and execute the following command:
+Navigate to the project directory and execute the following command:

 ```bash
 python entertainment_center.py
 ```

-Your browser will lauch the movie trailer website
+Your browser will launch the movie trailer website

 ## Screenshot
 ![Video trailer](https://raw.githubusercontent.com/saurer19/Python-MovieTrailer-Website/master/content/Trailer.PNG)